-- (1) Preliminary debate means a discussion of a working version of the dissertation in a team of the department to which the doctoral student is assigned. - (2) A preliminary debate may be held only upon the proposal of the supervisor, or possibly the head of the department to which the student is assigned.
-A student may also apply for a preliminary debate.
-The guarantor determines whether the preliminary debate will be held. - (3) If a preliminary debate is to be held, a student submits his thesis with an opinion of the supervisor and possibly the consultant, to the head of the department to which the student is assigned who determines the date of the preliminary debate. - (4) The purpose of the preliminary debate is to evaluate whether the dissertation complies with the requirements for this kind of thesis.
-The head of the department to which the student is assigned requests that the thesis be evaluated by another member of the department, other member of the academic staff of the faculty, or possibly an expert who is not a member of the academic community of the Faculty. - (5) Minutes are taken of the preliminary debate including a recommendation for defence or to rewrite the dissertation.
-The minutes are immediately handed over by the head of the department to which the student is assigned to the Student Registry. - (6) In case of a student in the combined form of study the department to which the student is assigned is the department whose purpose is the closest to the programme of study of the student and the topic of the student's dissertation.
+- (1) Preliminary debate means a discussion of a working version of the dissertation in a team of the department to which the doctoral student is assigned.
+The working version of the dissertation must comply with the requirements for a dissertation, and the scope of the actual text including footnotes must be at least 243,000 characters including spaces. - (2) A preliminary debate may be held upon the proposal of student, the supervisor, or possibly the head of the department to which the student is assigned.
+The guarantor of the programme determines upon a proposal or on his own initiative whether the preliminary debate will be held. - (3) If a preliminary debate is to be held, a student submits the working version of his dissertation in electronic form, with an opinion of the supervisor and possibly the consultant, to the guarantor of the programme who determines the date of the preliminary debate. - (4) The purpose of the preliminary debate is to evaluate whether the dissertation complies with the requirements for this kind of thesis.
+The guarantor of the programme determines at least one reviewer of the working version of the dissertation to prepare a reviewer's report; when determining such reviewer the guarantor takes into consideration that the reviewer may become the reviewer of the dissertation.

+- (5) Minutes are taken of the preliminary debate including a recommendation for defence or to rewrite the working version of the dissertation.
+The reviewer's report of the preliminary version of the dissertation forms part of the minutes.
+The minutes are immediately handed over by guarantor of the programme to the Student Registry. - (6) In case of a student in the combined form of study the department to which the student is assigned is the department whose purpose is the closest to the programme of study of the student and the topic of the student's dissertation.

-Application for Defence of Dissertation
+Application for Defence and Submission of Dissertation

-- (1) Application for the defence of dissertation is submitted by the doctoral student in writing to the Dean via the Student Registry after passing the state doctoral examination. - (2) Together with the written application for defence the student submits: - a) An up-to-date professional curriculum vitae; - b) Five bound copies of the dissertation; - c) At least 10 copies of the dissertation summary; - d) A document or confirmation that the dissertation or partial outputs were published or have been accepted for publishing; - e) A list of all published as well as unpublished papers of the student, in particular peerreviewed papers, chapters in monographs, his presentations at seminars, specialist conferences, and other specialist events as listed in the Student Information System; the list is confirmed by the supervisor. - (3) The summary of the dissertation contains: - a) The summary of the dissertation in the language of the thesis usually up to 36,000 characters including spaces stating the objective, content, findings of the dissertation, characteristics of the original solution, and sources used; - b) A brief summary of the dissertation in the English language. - (4) The Student Registry supplements the application of the student with a confirmation of the passed state doctoral examination and the minutes of the preliminary debate, if one was held.
+- (1) Application for the defence of dissertation is submitted by the doctoral student in writing to the Dean via the Student Registry after passing the state doctoral examination. - (2) Together with the written application for defence the student submits: - a) An up-to-date professional curriculum vitae; - b) Five bound copies of the dissertation; - c) At least three copies of the dissertation summary; - d) A document or confirmation that the dissertation or partial outputs were published or have been accepted for publishing; - e) A list of all published as well as unpublished papers of the student, in particular peerreviewed papers, chapters in monographs, his presentations at seminars, specialist conferences, and other specialist events as listed in the Student Information System; the list is confirmed by the supervisor. - (3) The summary of the dissertation contains: - a) The summary of the dissertation in the language of the thesis usually up to 36,000 characters including spaces stating the objective, content, findings of the dissertation, characteristics of the original solution, and sources used; - b) A brief summary of the dissertation in the English language. - (4) The Student Registry supplements the application of the student with a confirmation of the passed state doctoral examination and the minutes of the preliminary debate, if one was held. - (5) The dissertation thesis is submitted by the doctoral student also in electronic form in the relevant application of the Student Information System.
+The student submits in the application the electronic form of the abstract of the dissertation in the Czech and English languages; these abstracts must be identical in terms of content to the abstracts included in the dissertation.